 But this rule of language is not like bahasa Indonesia either.
 A French child speaks with her mother using “tu” (in Indonesian “kamu”).
-In bahasa Indonesia and its social practice, no matter how intimate you to your mother, it is rude to tutoiyer her.
+In bahasa Indonesia and its social practice, no matter how intimate you with your mother, it is rude to tutoiyer her.
 You must vuvoiyer (use the word “Anda”).

 So, who have to adjust who?

-They were friends, but now very angry to each other.
+They were friends, but now very were angry to each other.
 The Australian kept shouting and held his hands up.
 The Indonesian was just smiling and kept speaking in lower tone.
 But the more he was smiling, the more the Australian got angry and noisy.

 So, the friendship didn’t get restored.
 It was getting worst, instead.
 Do you know where is the problem?
 It is at how each person overcame the situation.

-Australian culture used to cope such situation with this recipe: be frank.
-Face people you hate openly.
-Express your angriness directly, but without violence.
+- Australian culture used to cope such situation with this recipe: be frank, face people you hate openly, express your angriness directly, but without violence.

-Meanwhile, the Indonesian culture taught one to copes such situation with this: don’t be frank yet as it will aggravate the conflict.
+- Indonesian culture taught one to copes such situation with this: don’t be frank yet as it will aggravate the conflict.
 Step back for a while, handle the problem later, maybe through a mediator.
 Don’t ever show your angriness.
 Keep smile to cool yourself and people you hate at the moment.

-So, next time you have problems with the local (hopely not), step back for a while.
+So, next time you have problems with the local (hopefully not), step back for a while.
 Then decide to solve that social problem with whose game.
 If you use your own game, make sure people in front of you understand your game.
 Because if they don’t, you will end up just like an Indonesian and Australian in Jennifer’s article.